Best Black Friday Fitness Equipment Deals See Deals

 Jacked Factory Authentic ISO provides 25 grams of protein with only 1 gram of carbs and 0.5 grams of fat, making it suitable for low-carb and keto dieters.
 And you can enjoy delicious flavors—like Blueberry Muffin and Cinnamon French Toast—without added sugars!

 However, if you mix the protein powder with water, the flavor may be a little light.
 Our tester tried Jacked Factory Authentic Iso with both milk and water, and gave it a 4 out of 5 for flavor.
 “I did not like the water version,” He said.
 “I honestly can’t describe the taste except it just kind of feels like protein water—the vanilla is barely noticeable.
-The milk version was a little better due to the creaminess the milk gives, but it kind just tastes like an artificial milkshake.
+The milk version was a little better due to the creaminess the milk gives, but it just kind of tastes like an artificial milkshake.
 So not bad, but wouldn’t be the first protein powder I grab in the morning.”

 However, he was very impressed with the solubility, rating it a 5 out of 5.
 He said, “I shook it with moderate intensity, and everything came out fine.
 No powder stuck to the side of the cup.”